hpc-carpentry/hpc-chapel/episodes/07-commandargs.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-From the last run of our code, we can see that 500 iterations is not enough to get to a _steady state_ (a state where the difference in temperature does not vary too much, i.e. `curdif`<`mindif`).
+From the last run of our code, we can see that 500 iterations is not enough to get to a _steady state_ (a state where the difference in temperature does not vary too much, i.e. `delta`<`tolerance`).
 Now, if we want to change the number of iterations we would need to modify `niter` in the code, and compile it again.
 What if we want to change the number of rows and columns in our grid to have more precision, or if we want to see the evolution of the temperature at a different point (x,y)?
 The answer would be the same, modify the code and